 Instead of chasing what society tells you to, become someone that impresses yourself, and not others.
 That means being authentic, discovering who you are, living by your own core values.

-Without that, your life is based on things that don’t really matter to you, and you are just chasing dreams that others have established for you.
+Without that, your life is based on things that don’t really matter to you, and you are just chasing other peoples' dreams.

 Balance is essential.